Best movies on Amazon Prime Video to watch now (June 2020) - TheNewsTrace

 Silver Linings Playbook (2012)

-Jennifer Lawrence and Bradley Cooper star on this charming romantic comedy-drama, as two troubled individuals attempting to piece their lives again collectively after struggling extreme emotional trauma.
-They kind an unlikely friendship which has the potential to turn into one thing extra, if solely they will stop their very own baggage from getting in the best way.
-The screenplay by David O. Russell (American Hustle) is witty and heartfelt, whereas the 2 leads give actually phenomenal performances, selecting up a number of main award nominations for his or her work.
+Jennifer Lawrence and Bradley Cooper star on this charming romantic comedy-drama, as two troubled individuals making an attempt to piece their lives again collectively after struggling extreme emotional trauma.
+They type an unlikely friendship which has the potential to become one thing extra, if solely they’ll stop their very own baggage from getting in the way in which.
+The screenplay by David O. Russell (American Hustle) is witty and heartfelt, whereas the 2 leads give really phenomenal performances, selecting up a number of main award nominations for his or her work.
 Watch Silver Linings Playbook on Amazon Prime Video

 Learn our full Silver Linings Playbook evaluate